data2viz/play.data2viz.io/content/tutorials/04-scales.md

 into your range.
 As quantile distribution implies, objects should be distributed equally (in term of cardinality) between the range groups.

-To create a quantile scale, use the `Scales.Continuous.quantile` function.
+To create a quantile scale, use the `Scales.Quantized.quantile` function.

 - `domain`: however given as a **list of Double**, domain is considered continuous
 - `range`: given as a **list of objects**, the size of the list determine the scale size (4: quartiles...)